lhico/docker4roms/README.md

 - Install docker in your system.
 See [here](https://docs.docker.com/engine/installation/).
 - Right folder structures:
-	- your_folder/docker-roms
+	- your_folder/docker-roms: this repository's folder
-	- your_folder/projects
+	- your_folder/projects: folder with your projects to run
-	- your_folder/src_code
+	- your_folder/src_code: you must download the ROMS source code here

 ## Getting started - development building setup